Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Introduction

 \section{Introduction}

-In a many-to-one two-sided matching market, agents are categorized into two sides; everyone on one side has preferences over those on the other side; an agent on a given side can have multiple match partners from the other side.
-Such markets are commonly observed in real life, for example, the medical resident match \citep{roth1984evolution,agarwal_empirical_2015} and the nursing home match \citep{gandhi2020picking} in the US, primary/secondary school admissions in Chile \citep{gazmuri2017school} and Hungary \citep{aue2020happens}, college admissions in the US, and graduate program admissions in France \citep{he2020application}.
-It is common that such a market excludes personalized transfers, even though constrained monetary exchanges may be allowed.
-Thus, the literature defines it as matching without transfers or matching with non-transferable utility.
+In a many-to-one two-sided matching market, agents are categorized into two sides; everyone on one side has preferences over those on the other side; an agent on only one of the two sides can have multiple match partners from the other side.
+Many real-life markets fit this description, for example, the medical resident match \citep{roth1984evolution,agarwal_empirical_2015} in the US, school admissions in Chile \citep{gazmuri2017school} and Hungary \citep{aue2020happens}, college admissions in the US, and graduate program admissions in France \citep{he2020application}.
+Such markets often exclude personalized transfers, even though limited monetary exchanges may exist.
+Hence, the literature defines it as matching without transfers or matching with non-transferable utility.

-To fix ideas, we describe this setting in the language of college admissions.
-While this type of matching has been extensively studied theoretically \citep[see, e.g.,][]{roth1992two,azevedo_supply_2016}, its econometrics is less explored.
-Our paper aims to make a contribution by answering the following question: Are student and college preferences identified from data on who matches with whom?
+While the literature has extensively studied this type of matching theoretically \citep[see, e.g.,][]{roth1992two,azevedo_supply_2016}, its econometrics is less explored.
+Our paper aims to make a contribution by answering the following questions: Are the preferences of both sides identified from data on who matches with whom?
+If so, how can the preferences be estimated?

-We reach an affirmative answer by showing a set of sufficient conditions under which both student and college preferences are nonparametrically identified.
-Our result is derived from a single market in which there are a continuum of students and a fixed number of colleges.\footnote{Our setting, therefore, does not include the medical match, in which a hospital often has a few openings, or the nursing home match, in which potential residents arrive continuously over time.} Further, we provide an estimation procedure that is practical even in settings with many agents and rich observed and unobserved heterogeneity.
+To fix ideas, we proceed in the language of college admissions.
+We derive a set of sufficient conditions under which both student and college preferences are nonparametrically identified.
+Our results are obtained from a single market in which there are a continuum of students and a fixed number of colleges.
+We use that to approximate a single large market.
+Further, we provide an estimation procedure that is practical even in settings with many agents, allowing for rich observed and unobserved heterogeneity.
 Understanding agent preferences is often crucial for policymaking, and one may analyze a wide range of counterfactual policies with estimated preferences.
 Potentially, our results open a new avenue of research on such matching markets.